tgherzog/wbg-catalog-manual/index.md

 The sponsor unit is expected to keep the dataset up to date, according to the dataset's work plan.
 The dataset's metadata contains fields that indicate the frequency and schedule for updates: for instance, weekly, monthly, quarterly, annually, or some other regular or irregular schedule.
 Several datasets in the catalog are not expected to be updated and are so indicated in the metadata.
-Sponsorunits should notify the DAQ team when updates are available or when online files have been modified (including corrections) so that the Catalog can reflect those changes.
+Sponsor units should notify the DAQ team when updates are available or when online files have been modified (including corrections) so that the Catalog can reflect those changes.
 The DAQ team also routinely monitors datasets to identify which datasets are out of date, and contacts the sponsor units to revise the metadata and data files accordingly.